Alanas Chošnau: Biography

 During his solo period, in 2003, Chošnau released his debut solo album Pusiau atmerktos akys, which was sold in a more than 10,000 copies in 3 months and was announced 'Golden',.
 In the same year, it was immediately followed by another solo album Mintimis su tavimi, which became 'Golden' again.
 In 2003 Chošnau was nominated by the national "Bravo Awards" as the "Male Singer of the Year".

 In 2004 Chošnau participated in a reality show Džiunglės a survival competition in Malaysian jungles organised by TV3 television channel TV3.
 In 2007 Chošnau took part in another TV projects such as Šok su žvaigžde!(Lithuanian installment of Dancing with the Stars) and Žvaigždžių duetai on LNK (singing competition of celebrity duos) in 2008.
 Chošnau song Kur gimsta lašai, released within the third solo album, became the theme song of the project Džiunglės.
 In 2008, Chošnau played the artist's role in a Lithuanian movie 5 dienų avantiūra ('Five Days Affair').

-With respect to the fact that Naktinės Personos split in 2001 without the farewell concert tour, Chošnau and Aras Vėberis decided to recover the band in 2014 with a grand touring project 'After 20 Years'.
-The tour was a great success, therefore Naktinės Personos continued releasing new singles, including digital album "Pasaulis toks yra" and widely performing live in public and private concerts, also two more band tours in 2015 – 2018.
-However, at the end of 2018 Naktinės Personos announced of a final and irreversible split.

-Since 2019, Chošnau continues his solo career releasing new singles and remixing golden hits of 2001 – 2009.
-In 2020 January Chošnau publicly announced of the beginning of the new music project uniting creating powers with an outstanding Lithuanian DJ and music producer Leon Somov releasing their first common single "Laukiau ilgai".

-In 2011 Chošnau married Valda Rukstelyte (now Valda Chosnau), they have two children.